 Similar to motors, propellers are designed for different purposes, the pitch, shape and material all play a part in performance and flight characteristics.
 Here is a propeller buyer’s guide explaining all the basics of FPV drone props.

 I love the HQ 5.1×4.1×3 for its linear throttle response, which gives me very precise control through the whole throttle range.
 The responsiveness and grip are just awesome, the quad feels snappy and connected to the sticks.
 But beware of the extra 0.1″ prop length, some 5″ frame are designed very strictly to fit only 5″ props.
 But I’ve used this on quite a few 5″ frames and haven’t had any issues yet.

 Gemfan Hurricane 51466 – for Racing

 The Gemfan Hurricane is a great performer in the high end of your throttle, lots of punch and very smooth, but not as precise in the lower end.
 They have reinforced hub and meant to take a beating around the race course.
 Bent props?
 Just bend it back and keep flying!

-DAL Cyclone 5045C – Best Trainer Props
+DAL Cyclone 5045C – Best Props for Training

 I flew the DAL Cyclone all year back in 2018, I still remember I had these on a quad and I didn’t have to change a single prop for weeks! :D I think that’s not only because they are durable, but they also performed so well I didn’t crash as much as I normally do.